Crasader/Runners-Laravel/docs/app/1_migrationAndSeeding.md

 # Migrations and seeding

-You can easyly start development with fake datas using migration and seeding.
+You can easily start development with fake data's using migration and seeding.

 ## Migrations

-The migrations will generate all the database incrementaly.
+The migrations will generate all the database incrementally.
 The migrations allows you to track the changes performed on the database over time.

 If you need to make change on the database structure, create a new migration. **Never edit older migrations !**

-You find all the migration posibilities on the [official doc](https://laravel.com/docs/5.5/migrations).
+You find all the migration possibilities on the [official doc](https://laravel.com/docs/5.5/migrations).

 ### Related commands :
 ```sh